 Meeting the relatives can be a happy occasion, but it can also be a little stressful at times.

 Try to avoid clenching by relaxing the muscles around the jaw.
 They are very strong and able to damage your teeth if left unchecked.

 Serious grinding can be helped with splints or muscle treatment, best to consult your dentist about this level of issue.

-However, if you feel yourself gathering tension in the jaw muscles, try simply massaging the pressure points around the temple and where you ear meets you upper jaw bone.
+However, if you feel yourself gathering tension in the jaw muscles, try simply massaging the pressure points around the temple and where your ear meets your upper jaw bone.

 - Try to avoid drinking bubbly drinks for a long period of time

 - Use a straw if possible as this avoids sugary liquid flowing over and inbetween your teeth

 - The mouth takes about an hour to return to a neutral pH acid level, chewing sugar free gum can help increase saliva and therefore speed up this neutralising process